Breville Barista Express Review: Still Going Strong!

 To be honest, the automatic dosing and tamping features felt a little limiting.
 However, I believe this machine could be a game changer for espresso newbies.

-See Also: Breville Barista Express Impress Hands-On Review 2024
+See Also: Breville Barista Express Impress Review

 Breville Barista Express vs Others Comparison Chart